-- 2. Repeat this activity by having students line up at several other locations and in different order around the room (girls in front, by height, by shoe color). - 3.
-Each time students line up, identify the beginning of the line, the middle, and the end of the line. - 4.
+- 2. Repeat the activity.
+Have students line up at several other locations and in different arrangements (e.g., girls in front, by height, by shoe color).
+Each time students line up, identify the beginning of the line, the middle, and the end of the line. - 3.
 Transition to the Bible lesson.

 ASK: How did you start your day today?
 Did you wake up?
 What did you do next?
-(Let several students answer and share their morning routine.)

 ASK: How will you end your day?
 Will you eat dinner?
 Take a bath?
 Put on pajamas?
 Then what will you do?
-(Let several students share their bedtime routines.)